 Columbus is a coffee-loving city, and our roasters and baristas compete – literally and figuratively – with the coffee pros on the world stage.
 While not every expert coffee purveyor has a brick and mortar location, you can find great Columbus coffees at farmer’s markets, grocery stores, online, and served hot and cold at coffee shops, restaurants, and bakeries.
-Here are 11 Columbus coffee roasters and brewers without permanent locations.
-They’re well worth tracking down!
+Here are 16 Columbus coffee roasters and brewers without permanent locations, all worth tracking down!
+[Updated 3/8/22]

 1. Thunderkiss Coffee